<check against delivery>

 Collectively, their wise advice, recalling their way of doing things, and what they learned as they travelled throughout this country, helped shape my own arrival into the office.

 I had the opportunity to spend several hours with Sir William Deane, who has lost none of his energy and intellectual rigor at 94.
-In wishing me well, he asked me always to show compassion and gave me a copy of his slim book ‘A Vision for Australia.’
-In its forward, former High Court of Australia Judge, Sir Gerard Brennan reflected that in addition to assenting to legislation passed by the Parliament and exercising the executive powers of the Government, the Governor-General must express and represent the values of our society – by “by experiencing and reflecting the value of our society, a Governor-General interprets the nation to itself.”
+In wishing me well, he asked me always to show compassion in this job and gave me a copy of his slim book ‘A Vision for Australia.’
+In its forward, former High Court of Australia Judge, Sir Gerard Brennan reflected that in addition to assenting to legislation passed by the Parliament and exercising the executive powers of the Government, the Governor-General must express and represent the values of our society – “by experiencing and reflecting the value of our society, a Governor-General interprets the nation to itself.”

 Of Sir William Deane’s time in office, he said